Shenzhen(深圳) is known as the Silicon Valley of China. Read this post to find out what to do in this interesting city very close to Hong Kong.

-- The first is by land from Hong Kong: just take the metro to Lok Ma Chau or Lo Wu and continue on foot along the bridge that connects the two cities then take the metro to Shenzhen or continue on foot.
+- The first is by land from Hong Kong (as I wrote here): just take the metro to Lok Ma Chau or Lo Wu and continue on foot along the bridge that connects the two cities then take the metro to Shenzhen or continue on foot.
 Since 2019 Hong Kong it’s connected with the mainland with a fast train.
 It takes 20 minutes from Shenzhen to West Kowloon (not including the Customs checks).

 - The second is by flight.

 - The third is by boat from Macao or Hong Kong.
 In any case remember that to enter China you will need a visa and if you use Gmail, Facebook, or Instagram also a good VPN.